Yankees vs. Mets Player Props Betting Odds

 Torres Stats

-- Torres has picked up at least one hit in 13 straight games.
-In his last 10 outings he is hitting .381 with a triple, three home runs, a walk and seven RBI.
+- Torres hopes to build on a 14-game hitting streak in this matchup.
+In his last 10 games he is batting .366 with a triple, three home runs, two walks and seven RBI.

 Torres Recent Games